casper-network/docs-archive/dapp-dev-guide/tutorials/erc20/implementation.rst

 Cloning the Example Contract
 ----------------------------

-The example ERC-20 is located in `GitHub <https://github.com/casper-ecosystem/erc20>`_.
+An example ERC-20 for Casper is located in `GitHub <https://github.com/casper-ecosystem/erc20>`_.

 Installing the Required Crates